 The SoTL Funding Committee places the highest priority on applicants who can provide evidence (e.g., a letter of acceptance from the conference coordinator) that they have been invited or accepted to present a SoTL project (see definition above) that is directly related to college/university teaching and learning.
-If the Committee receives more applications that it can fund, the Committee will consider collectively the following characteristics of applications, using the rubric at the bottom of this page:
+If the Committee receives more applications that it can fund, the Committee will consider collectively the following characteristics of applications, using the evaluation rubric:

 - Extent to which the conference emphasizes college/university teaching and learning;

 - Presentations that include evidence of rigorous scholarly inquiry into student learning (i.e., SoTL);

 - Scope of the conference (e.g., international, national, regional, local);

 - Extent of applicant’s involvement in the conference (e.g., multiple presentations or activities).